Test of Herceptin Finds Briefer Treatment Can Work, With Fewer Side Effects

 "The headline result is 'six months is as good as 12 months,' " says oncology researcher Dr. Helena Earl from the University of Cambridge in the United Kingdom.
 She presented her results Wednesday in a teleconference for journalists, which highlighted findings that will be presented in early June at the American Society of Clinical Oncology's annual conference.

 Earl and her colleagues recruited more than 4,000 women who had been diagnosed with breast cancer that had not spread to other organs, and whose cancer expresses high levels of a protein called HER2.
-The drug Herceptin is effective in prolonging lives of women whose cancers are HER2-positive.
+The drug Herceptin is effective in prolonging lives of women whose cancer is HER2-positive.
 Half got standard treatment, which is given over the course of 12 months.
 The other half received treatment for six months.

 The objective was to see whether giving less of the drug would be just as effective, while sparing women the side effects that are common with this treatment.
 Herceptin's list of possible side effects can range from headache, diarrhea or sleep problems to severe coughing, bone pain or heart problems, among other symptoms.